lalyos/blog-docker/readme.md

-This repo contains a Dockerfiel which helps you to deploy octopress based blogs devops style.
+This repo contains a Dockerfile which helps you to deploy octopress based blogs devops style.
 Guess what docker is involved ...

 Instead of deploying the correct version of rbenv/ruby/gem/bundler/rake/python